 Intelligent matching of PO invoices can support an end-to-end fully automated and touchless process.
 When the data, obtained via OCR capture, on a PO invoice matches the data on the purchase order and goods receipt, the AP automation solution can perform automatic matching and no one in accounts payable (or anywhere else in the organization) needs to touch the invoice.

 The processing of non-PO invoices can also be highly automated by adopting a modern AP automation solution.
 Automation opportunities include:

 - Automatic coding that is pre-configured in the solution, based on previous invoices from the same supplier or cost center

 - Automatic distribution to the relevant approver, based on the organization’s approval hierarchy

 - Automatic approval by matching recurring invoices (such as a lease) to the payment plan in a contract

-Companies benefit from automating the approval process of PO invoices as well as non-PO invoices.
+Companies benefit from automating the approval process of both PO invoices and non-PO invoices.
 The invoice approval process will be much more efficient and faster.
-And the entire organization will benefit from better control of the AP process as well as increase visibility of financial metrics and company spend.
+And the entire organization will benefit from better control of the AP process, as well as increased visibility of financial metrics and company spend.

 More finance and procurement resources